Some writers aren’t famous for what they write about, but how their writing voices sing on the page.

 **Oh, my girlfriend’s at my side… Time to activate the fake Dave parade!**

-So I let her pick the flicks, food, and fights.
+So I let her pick the flicks, foods, and fights.
 I aimed to say and do all the right things.
 I tried to play the role of the perfect guy because I feared I’d lose her if I was anyone else, especially myself.

 I still lost her.

-WRITING VOICE SEEKING SINGLE PAGE OF PERFECTION
+WRITER SEEKING SINGLE PAGE OF PERFECTION

 For years, I made this same mistake with my writing.

-It prevents you from letting down your guard and sharing your unique take on this world because the moment your writing displays any of your irregularities, perfection roars that you can’t or shouldn’t share your raw writing inflections.
+It prevents you from letting down your guard and sharing your unique take on this world because the moment your writing displays any of your irregularities, perfection roars that you can’t or shouldn’t share your raw inflections.

 The pursuit of perfection doesn’t want readers to see the real you because if you shared your flaws, readers may reject you.